Carrie Underwood’s Husband Mike Fisher Shares Adorable Father’s Day Gift From 3-Year-Old Son Isaiah

 The picture uploaded to the star’s account showed a Father’s Day worksheet little Isaiah appeared to have filled in with his mom, where he filled in the blanks to describe his dad, or “Daddy” as Isaiah called him.

 The worksheet revealed that Underwood’s son thinks Fisher is 2-years-old and that Isaiah also thinks that his dad’s favorite food is cake and nuggets.
-When asked to fill in the blank for what Mike – who re-retired from the NHL earlier this year – likes to do when he gets home from work, the youngster very sweetly said that he loves to “play with me”.
+When asked to fill in the blank for what Mike – who re-retired from the NHL earlier this year – likes to do when he gets home from work, the youngster very sweetly said that he loves to “play with me.”

-Isaiah also said that his dad is very good at memory games in the sweet Father’s Day work sheet, while adding that the words “chicken butt” are the things that the hockey star always says as well as being the thing that makes him laugh the most.
+Isaiah also said that his dad is very good at memory games in the sweet Father’s Day worksheet while adding that the words “chicken butt” are the things that the hockey star always says as well as being the thing that makes him laugh the most.

 Check out the adorable worksheet Mike shared on Instagram Stories from little Isaiah for Father's Day; pic.twitter.com/3QA1VyVxKG